ECB lowers emergency funding cap for Greek banks as liquidity improves

-ATHENS (Reuters) - The European Central Bank lowered the cap on emergency liquidity assistance (ELA) Greek banks can draw from the domestic central bank by 3.8 billion euros to 72 billion euros ($78.4 billion), the Bank of Greece said on Thursday.
+ATHENS, Dec 17 (Reuters) - The European Central Bank lowered the cap on emergency liquidity assistance (ELA) Greek banks can draw from the domestic central bank by 2.1 billion euros to 75.8 billion euros ($82.3 billion), the Bank of Greece said on Thursday.

-The move reflected an improvement in liquidity conditions in Greece’s banking sector, helped by the stabilization of private sector deposit flows and the recapitalization of the country’s main lenders, the Greek central bank said.
+The move reflected an improvement in liquidity conditions in Greece’s banking sector, helped by the stabilisation of private sector deposit flows and the recapitalisation of the country’s four main lenders, the Greek central bank said.

 Emergency funding is more costly than borrowing from the ECB.